Javier1019/Javier1019/README.md

-### About
+About Me
-Passionate about technology and driven by the pursuit of knowledge, I am a dedicated software engineer with experience across a range of domains including cybersecurity, artificial intelligence, and data science.
-I began my journey in programming at the age of fourteen, and since then, my fascination with computer technologies has only grown, leading me to complete a Bachelor of Science in Computer Science from the Polytechnic University of Puerto Rico.
+Passionate about technology and driven by the pursuit of knowledge, I am a dedicated software engineer, CTO, and AI innovator with expertise in cybersecurity, artificial intelligence, and data science.
+My programming journey began at 14, fueling a lifelong fascination with computer technologies.
+I hold a Bachelor of Science in Computer Science from the Polytechnic University of Puerto Rico and have built a career focused on solving complex problems through software innovation.

+I currently serve as the CTO of Intelligent Core, where we develop predictive and agentic AI models for businesses, leveraging a proprietary AI engine that I architected.
+Our solutions help companies automate processes, optimize decision-making, and unlock new levels of efficiency through AI-driven insights.

-Throughout my career, I have accumulated practical experience with various programming languages such as Java, Python, Dart, JavaScript, HTML, CSS, SQL, C#, and C++.
-Moreover, I have worked with numerous software development frameworks including Flutter, .Net, Angular, Next.js, React.js, React Native, and Node.js.
-I'm proficient with cloud technologies such as AWS, Google Cloud, Azure, Digital Ocean, Heroku, Firebase, and Oracle.
+I have hands-on experience with various programming languages and frameworks, including Flutter, .NET, Angular, Next.js, React.js, React Native, and Node.js.
+Additionally, I’m proficient in AWS, Google Cloud, and Azure.

-My experience spans multiple sectors and roles.
-From working on improving user interfaces and experiences at L3Harris Technologies to automating processes at Accenture, I've consistently been involved in problem-solving and innovation.
-At Boston Scientific, I had the opportunity to enhance operational efficiency, while at Freddie Mac, I contributed to enhancing the organization's overall security posture.
+My career has spanned multiple industries, enhancing user experiences at L3Harris Technologies, automating processes at Accenture, improving operational efficiency at Boston Scientific, and strengthening security at Freddie Mac.

-In March 2020, I founded Javand Software Solutions, where I provided custom digital solutions to businesses, resulting in an average revenue increase of 35% for 85% of my clients.
-This experience has given me a holistic understanding of client needs and how to tailor solutions effectively.
+In 2020, I founded Javand Software Solutions, delivering tailored digital solutions that helped 85% of my clients increase revenue by an average of 35%.
+This experience honed my ability to bridge technology and business needs to create impactful solutions.

-My aim is to use my diverse set of skills to innovate, problem-solve, and create value in the technology industry.
-I'm open to opportunities where I can use my technical skills and knowledge to impact a company's success positively.

-Please feel free to reach out if you think my background and skills would be a good fit for your organization or if you'd like to connect professionally.
+🚀 Looking to integrate AI into your business?
+At Intelligent Core, we help businesses build scalable AI solutions that drive efficiency, automation, and growth.
+Let’s talk about how AI can transform your operations.
+Schedule a free discovery call today, let’s get you running with AI-powered solutions that give you a competitive edge.

+📞 Contact me to get started!

 <hr>